Dorothy Davison: Medical Artists' Association

-In 1948, Davison began working to establish the Medical Artists' Association of Great Britain, seeking support from other well-known medical artists.
-These included Audrey J. Arnott, Margaret McLarty, and Clifford Shepley.
+In 1948, Davison began working to establish the Medical Artists' Association of Great Britain, seeking support from other medical artists, including Zita Stead, Audrey J. Arnott, Margaret McLarty, and Clifford Shepley.
 The Association's inaugural meeting was held in Oxford on 2 April 1949.

 In 1963, the MAA instigated a training scheme leading to a postgraduate diploma.
 This became the recognised qualification for medical artists in Britain, and remains the most accepted route into the profession.

 Writing

-In addition to her career as a medical illustrator, Davison was the author of four works related to the prehistory which fascinated her.